 The ordinance amendment would add regulations for digital display signage to Article XIX Advertising Regulations.
 Any subsequent digital signage applications would be subject to the development regulations stated in Ordinance No. 348, Article XIX Advertising Regulations.
 Any subsequent proposed digital signage project would be separately examined in accordance with CEQA, as well as be required to comply with federal, State and County of Riverside programs, plans, policies, or ordinances addressing transportation/circulation.
+The requirements stated in the ordinance amendment provide standards that shall be complied with that would reduce visual distractions/hazards to drivers.
+The standards require digital display controls, limits hours of operation, regulates design, dimming/brightness, luminance, transitions, materials and physical movement of displays.
 However, to conduct environmental analysis on the unspecified number of potential future signage applications based upon this ordinance amendment throughout the County would be entirely speculative and would not lead to meaningful analysis or informed decision-making.
 Potential future digital signage applications would be distinct projects standing on their own, with their own independent utility, which would require their own County review, approval and CEQA compliance.
 Any future digital signs would not be anticipated to generate substantial numbers of traffic or cause any other transportation impacts.
 Thus, the proposed ordinance amendment would not cause environmental impacts to transportation/circulation.
 Impacts would be less than significant.